geek1243/Waterfall/README.md

 ## How To (Server Admins)

-Download a copy of Waterfall.jar from our homepage here: [Waterfall](https://papermc.io/downloads/waterfall)
+Download a depricated copy of Waterfall.jar from the paper homepage here: [Waterfall](https://papermc.io/downloads/waterfall)

 Waterfall requires **Java 8** or above.